amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 #### Unit Testing One Class At A Time
 <!--
     heavily opinionated, page 35
-    meaningless classes (& other objections towards the classical school in the following paragraphs) are signs of shitty code, which can't be resolved by merely thinking about tests.
+    meaningless classes (& other objections towards the london school in the following paragraphs) are signs of shitty code, which can't be resolved by merely thinking about tests.
 -->
 > tests should tell stories about the domain, thus, they should be cohesive & meaningful to non programmers